 "The girls are now in school all term round as absenteeism has become a thing of the past.
 Girls are also cleaner now, since they have been taught hygiene and proper care of sanitary towels."

 "Lastly, the community members have developed a positive attitude towards girl child education with their daily mantra being EDUCATE A GIRL CHILD AND YOU EDUCATE THE WHOLE SOCIETY."

 - To implement a Girls Club curriculum that promotes mutual respect of gender and health education.

-- To expand Girls Club education and Dignity Kit distribution into ALL 23 partner schools.
+- To expand Girls Club education and Dignity Kit distribution into three NEW partner schools.